 How to Make a Simple Pan Sauce

-- Pan with fond from the meat you cooked that is now resting
+- fond Your saute pan with fond from the protein you cooked that is now resting

 - ¼ cup secondary liquid to balance the deglazing liquid

-- While meat is resting, sauté shallots/onion in the fat left in the pan (add a bit of oil if there is no fat)
+- While meat is resting, sauté shallot in the fat left in the pan (add a bit of oil if there is no fat)

 - Taste and adjust seasonings if necessary.
 You probably won't need salt, but you might want to add some pepper.